rivas-lab/FasTag/README.md

 ssh into the server and run `git clone https://github.com/rivas-lab/clinicalNoteTagger.git`.
 This should clone the repository into the instance.

-run `pip install --upgrade pip --user`, `pip install --upgrade virtualenv --user`, Upgrade pip for your User portal on the server: pip install --upgrade pip --user
+Upgrade pip for your User portal on the server: `pip install --upgrade pip --user`,

-Install VirtualEnv: pip install --upgrade virtualenv --user
+Install VirtualEnv: `pip install --upgrade virtualenv --user`,

 Create a VirtualEnv environment for TensorFlow: